-MGMT promoter methylation as a prognostic factor in glioblastoma patients is an active field of research. measure MGMT promoter methylationnanopore sequencingdetecting methylation on every CpG site in the region without the need for bisulfite treatment or amplificationIt offers a complete and unbiased overview of MGMT promoter methylation that can be generated quickly and cost-effectivly.
+MGMT promoter methylation as a prognostic factor in glioblastoma patients is an active field of research.
+Several methods exist to measure MGMT promoter methylation, but nanopore sequencing is unique in detecting methylation on every CpG site in the region without the need for bisulfite treatment or amplification.
+It offers a complete and unbiased overview of MGMT promoter methylation that can be generated quickly and cost-effectivly.
 To the best of our knowledge, this is the first time all 98 CpG sites within the MGMT CpG island in multiple patient biopsies are analyzed by nanopore sequencing.
 We believe our findings will be of interest to the readers of Acta Neuropathologica.

+All co-authors have read and approved of its submission to this journal.